-(\) excludes contingency and VAT shelter variances
+() excludes contingency and VAT shelter variances

 The majority of the improved surplus position reported during the year was accounted for by improved income forecasts (especially in respect of garden waste and planning fees).
 There was only a limited requirement to call on the corporate contingency during the year resulting in a further saving of £146K.
-Further details of variances were included in a report to the Executive on 24th July 2017.
+Further details of variances will be detailed in the outturn report due to be considered by the Executive on the 24th July 2017.